 What were the key findings?

-Venezuelans had only one third the rate of hospitalisations and one fifth the rate of consultations compared to Colombians in the same municipality.
+Venezuelans had almost the same rate of hospitalisations but only one seventh the rate of consultations compared to Colombians in the same municipality in 2020.

 Venezuelans had only one tenth the rates of officially reported COVID-19 cases than Colombians in the same municipality, due largely to Venezuelans’ lower access to testing and treatment for COVID-19.